 Every specific service that you sell could have its own landing page.
 The page could tell the viewer the benefits of hiring you, and then, offer a button to connect with you.

-You may also use a landing page to promote a free, digital download in exchange of an email address.
+You may also use a landing page to promote a free, digital download in exchange for an email address.
 It is a very effective strategy for growing your email list.
-You can also boost your marketing via your Personal Landing Page.
+You can also boost your marketing via your personal anding Page.

 Critical Elements Of A Personal Landing Page